Published on Wednesday, July 3, 2024, last updated

 Body

-• Sign-off Details: When required, include a "Signed-off-by" line in the footer to indicate who authored or reviewed the commit.
-This is particularly useful in projects that follow the Developer Certificate of Origin (DCO).
+• Signed-off-by: Some teams require a “Signed-off-by” line in the footer.
+This is particularly important for projects adhering to the Developer Certificate of Origin (DCO).
+Git Documentation on Sign-offs

 Git Commit